pangbo-1988/data_diff/readme.md

 ## Unique index name in Elastic Search
 We use index names 'lookup' and 'deltadb' for data storage in Elastic Search
 The index names should be unique in Elastic Search.
-If not, there will be problems when processing data.
+If not, there may be problems when processing data.

 ---